jastudillo1/A-Reinforcement-Learning-based-Follow-Up-Framework/src/features/gaia-sdss/gaia/README.txt

-`ctlg.py`: builds catalogues of gaia sources to train and evaluate RNN model which will be used for feature extraction at a later pahse.
+`ctlg.py`: builds catalogues of gaia sources to train and evaluate RNN model which will be used for feature extraction at a later phase.

 `bands.py`: split color bands from gaia observations for all sources in gaia-sdss cross-match.